Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 ========================   ==================================================================================
 Model                      Description
 ========================   ==================================================================================
-:doxy:`LinearModel`        A simple linear model mapping an n-dimensional input to an m-dimensional output.
-:doxy:`FFNet`              The well-known feed-forward multilayer perceptron.
+:doxy:`LinearModel`        A simple linear model mapping an n-dimensional input to an m-dimensional output :doxy:`FFNet`              The well-known feed-forward multilayer perceptron
-                           It allows the usage of different types of neurons in the hidden and output layers.
-:doxy:`RBFNet`             Implements a radial basis function network using gaussian distributions.
-                           The output is a possibly multidimensional linear combination of inputs.
-:doxy:`CMACMap`            Discretizes the space using several randomized tile maps and calculates a
-                           weighted sum of the discretized activation.
-:doxy:`RNNet`              Recurrent neural network for sequences.
-:doxy:`OnlineRNNet`        Recurrent neural network for online learning.
-:doxy:`KernelExpansion`    linear combination of outputs of :doxy:`AbstractKernelFunction <Kernel>`, given
-                           points of a dataset and the point to be evaluated (input point).
+                           It allows the usage of different types of neurons in the hidden and output layers :doxy:`RBFNet`             Implements a radial basis function network using gaussian distributions The output is a possibly multidimensional linear combination of inputs :doxy:`CMACMap`            Discretizes the space using several randomized tile maps and calculates a weighted sum of the discretized activation :doxy:`RNNet`              Recurrent neural network for sequences :doxy:`OnlineRNNet`        Recurrent neural network for online learning :doxy:`KernelExpansion`    linear combination of outputs of :doxy:`AbstractKernelFunction <Kernel>`, given points of a dataset and the point to be evaluated (input point)
 ========================   ==================================================================================

-Models for Classification or Regression:
+Some models for Classification or Regression: